It's a New Day in Public Health.

 Who can request a fetal death certificate?

-Any applicant of legal age (18) may obtain a certificate of the non-confidential portion of the record, however, the information relating to the cause of fetal death, parentage, marital status, and medical information are confidential and may only be issued to the parent(s) named on the fetal death, sibling(s), or by court order.
+Any applicant of legal age (18) may obtain a certificate of the non-confidential portion of the record, however, the information relating to the cause of fetal death, parentage, marital status, and medical information are confidential for 100 years and may only be issued to the parent(s) named on the fetal death, sibling(s), or by court order.

 VALID PHOTO IDENTIFICATION IS REQUIRED WHEN REQUESTING THE CONFIDENTIAL PORTION OF THE FETAL DEATH RECORD.